 How to keep your kid’s bath toys sanitary?

 It often gets confusing when you think about how to clean bath toys.
 The answer, however, is closer than you think.

 Killing off all those accumulated disease-causing germs and bacteria with heat is one of the most effective ways of going about it.
-The easiest way of sterilizing bath toys is loading them on top of the dishwasher, as discussed before.
+The easiest way of sterilizing bath toys is by loading them on top of the dishwasher, as discussed before.
 If a dishwasher isn’t available, place the bath toys in a sink filled with hot water sprinkled with dish soap.
-Proceed to submerge them for a couple of minutes and let dry.
+Proceed to submerge them for a couple of minutes and let them dry.

 Bleach helps the bath toys with a deeper cleanse.
 Though, this might be a bit tricky.
 The trick is to ensure you use enough to kill all the bacteria and germs present but not enough to risk any harm upon your child who might chew on the toy in the future.
 Use one tablespoon of bleach per gallon of water you use for this cleanse to be on the safe side.

 Keeping your kid’s bath toys sanitary is a compulsion that should be practiced in all households.
 Keeping bath toys for too long to save money can lead to being deadly for your kids.
 Instead, opt for throwing out old bath toys past their prime and showing signs of molding.
 Every parent needs to know how to clean bath toys to ensure a healthy life for their kids.

 It would help if you internalized that your children frequently use bath toys and chew on them.
 This means that sanitization is crucial.
 Dirt and impure particles can accumulate from the surroundings and the bathwater as well.
 Most experts recommend cleaning bath toys thoroughly at least once a week.
 They also suggest preventing children from putting toys into their mouths.

 What is the black substance coming out of the toys?